amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 __NOTE:__ No special IAM roles are required for this function.

 ## Usage
-When invoked, the function looks at the `function` parameter to determine wheich funciton to exectute.
-Based on the `function` parameter provided, there are additional required fields.
+When invoked, the function looks at the `operation` parameter to determine which operation to exectute.
+Based on the `operation` parameter provided, there are additional required fields.

 ### freeform_math
 The freeform_math operation simply evaluates a provided expression and returns the result as a string.
 For example, providing 2+2 with return a response of "4".
+This can be useful for things like calculating payments or balances, creating estimated wait times, or calculating other metrics.
 #### Required Parameters
 The freeform_math operation requires the following parameters:
 1. function = the operation to exectute, which should be set to `freeform_math`